 - Gaming accounts

-Typically, you’d set up a username and password when you create an account for an online service.
+Typically, you set up a username and password when creating an online service account.
 Companies that administer such accounts tend to have policies and agreements you agree to when you open an account.
 For example, some online service providers only allow the account owner to access the online services.
 While this can help prevent unauthorized use of your digital accounts, it could also be a barrier for your family if they attempt to access your digital accounts when you die.

-If your family members seek to access your digital accounts when you die, the online service providers will likely deny them the login information that they need.
+If your family members seek to access your digital accounts when you die, the online service providers may deny them the login information they need.
 After a certain period, the online service providers may deactivate or delete the accounts.
-Your family may lose the opportunity to access your digital property if this happens.
+Your family may lose access to your digital property if this happens.

-If you’re already familiar with traditional estate planning, you know that a person often chooses an executor in their will.
-The executor has the responsibility of handling debts and distributing the remaining tangible assets to the beneficiaries.
-One might think that the executor or personal representative of your estate has the authority to manage your digital assets, as well, but this is not necessarily the case.
-The executor of your estate could face significant challenges if they attempt to access your digital assets.
+If you are already familiar with traditional estate planning, you know that a person often chooses a personal representative or executor in their will.
+The personal representative handles debts and distributes the remaining tangible assets to the beneficiaries.
+A personal representative may not automatically have the authority to manage your digital assets.
+They could face significant challenges if they attempt to access your online accounts without preauthorized access.
 Digital estate planning allows you to make it easier for your family to access the digital property that they need.

 Traditional vs. Digital Wills

-You can only transfer property that you own in a traditional will.
-Technically, many of the online accounts that you use do not give you ownership rights.
-You have a license to the music or movies that you stream, rather than ownership.
-You don’t own your social media accounts or email accounts, so you can’t transfer them to your heirs in your will.
+You can only transfer property that you own in a traditional last will and testament.
+Technically, many of the online accounts you use do not give you ownership rights.
+You have a license to the music or movies you stream rather than ownership.
+You do not own your social media accounts or email accounts, so you cannot transfer them to your heirs in your will.
 This means that when you die, the companies have control of these accounts.

-A digital will can address how you’d like your digital assets to be handled.
+A digital will addresses how you would like your digital assets handled.
 In your digital will, you can choose a digital executor to carry out your wishes.
-For example, if you have an online marketplace you’d like to be shut down when you die, you could state that in your digital will.
-Perhaps you’d like to transfer digital assets to a family member in your digital will.
-It could be important to review the terms of service and other policies and agreements to ensure that the assets are transferable first.
+For example, if you have an online marketplace that you want to shut down when you die, you could state that in your digital will.
+Review the terms of service and other policies and agreements to ensure that the assets are transferable first.
 Then you may instruct your digital executor to transfer the assets in your digital will.

 Keep in mind that you may include the actual assets in an account in your traditional will.
-For example, while the cryptocurrency account you use on an electronic platform is considered a digital asset, the bitcoin in the account could be transferred in a traditional will.
-Similarly, a Paypal account is a digital asset, but the liquid assets in the account can be transferred in a conventional will.
+For example, a PayPal account is a digital asset, but the money in the account can transfer through a conventional will.